Chart Color Schemes

 Population

-Population growth drivers in Hahndorf are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Hahndorf are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-The primary driver of Hahndorf's population growth has been overseas migration, contributing around 77% of overall population gains in recent periods.
-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and adjusted using a method of weighted aggregation from LGA to SA2 levels.
-Based on aggregated SA2-level projections, Hahndorf is expected to experience an above median population growth.
-By 2041, the suburb's population is projected to increase by 452 persons, reflecting a total rise of 15.3% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking ahead, demographic trends suggest an above median population growth for the Hahndorf (SA2).
+By 2041, the area is projected to increase by 452 persons, reflecting a total increase of 14.4% over the 17 years.

 Frequently Asked Questions - Population